gaehlerm/SoftwareEngineering/README.md

         output.append(i)
 ```

-This is, at least in my opinion, much easier to understand.
+This is much easier to understand and therefore the better solution.

 ### Assigning variables inside conditions

 Avoid creating assignments within if statements.
 It is difficult to read and easy to make mistakes.
 I had to create a C++ example because such code is not possible in Python.
-It returns an error message if you make an assignment inside an if statement.
+Python returns an error message if you make an assignment inside an if statement.

 ```C++
 if (int t = time_elapsed()) ...
 ```

 The problem is that you can easily confuse this code with `t == time_elapsed()`.
 This is a common mistake.
+And as it's our job to prevent mistakes, we should avoid this kind of code.

 In C++ and many other programming languages, it is possible to omit curly braces if there is only one line of code.
 However, this is error prone as people don't pay attention.
-Therefore, it is recommended to always use curly braces.
+As has happened before.
+It's not a big thing, but I recommend to always use curly braces.

 ```C++
 if (time_elapsed() > 10)